 - Disappeared Dad: Mentioned only in the novels.
 His mother claims he was careless with money and women and was borderline alcoholic.

 - Beyond gives more information.
 Also, Nezumi meets him.

 - Disease Bleach: The reason for his white hair.

 - Even the Guys Want Him: Nezumi, of course, but he was also hit on by a greasy old corpse-collector, with promises of drinks and meat, no less.

 - Friend to All Living Things: He took in the fugitive Nezumi and treated his wound when they were children, dooming his bright future in the process.
-Years later, Nezumi's mice take a liking to him (he even gives them names), he reads to the neighbouring kids in the Western Block, he gets along with Dogkeeper and his/her dogs, and Rikiga even calls him an "angel" at one point.
+Years later, Nezumi's mice take a liking to him (he even gives them names), he reads to the neighboring kids in the Western Block, he gets along with Dogkeeper and their dogs, and Rikiga even calls him an "angel" at one point.

-- And in the end, he adopts the ridiculously cute baby he saved two episodes earlier.
+- And at the end of the anime, he even adopts the ridiculously cute baby he saved two episodes earlier.

 - Genius Ditz : Even though Shion is naive and lacks a sense of self-preservation, he was ranked the highest in the city's intelligence test when he was just two-years-old.